 The cost of laser hair is not a once-off payment because, contrary to popular belief, it doesn’t permanently deal with unwanted hair.
 When clinics advertise it as permanent, what they mean is that it causes a permanent reduction in the number of hairs that regrow.
 In order to keep your skin smooth, you will need maintenance treatments once or twice a year.
 So remember to factor in these top-ups when you’re totting up the cost.

-Laser hair removal pricing is similar to waxing in that the size of the area being treated is the most important factor when it comes to overall price.
+Laser hair removal pricing is similar to waxing in that the size of the area being treated is the most important factor when it comes to the overall price.
 However, unlike waxing, the type of hair and skin you have will determine how many sessions that you need for optimal results.
 As the treatment is usually priced per session, two people getting the exact same area treated may pay different amounts.

-Laser hair removal can be expensive, but many salons do package deals where you can get eight sessions for the price of six or an overall reduction when you pay for all of your treatment up front.
+Laser hair removal can be expensive, but many salons do package deals where you can get eight sessions for the price of six or an overall reduction when you pay for all of your treatment upfront.
 Of course, beware of deals that look too good to be true.
 Research your salon before committing and check online reviews.

 Home Laser Hair Removal